MEN IN WOMEN'S SPORTS: UNSAFE AND UNFAIR

 These differences explain why approximately ten thousand male track athletes, including high schoolers, have recorded faster times for the 100-meter sprint than the female world record holder, the late Florence Griffith-Joyner.

-The physical advantages acquired in male puberty are not eliminated by testosterone suppression.
+In addition to evidence that shows male advantage before puberty, the physical advantages acquired in male puberty are not eliminated by testosterone suppression.
 According to the U.N.’s Special Rapporteur on violence against women and girls, Reem Alsalem, “The replacement of the female sports category with a mixed-sex category has resulted in an increasing number of female athletes losing opportunities, including medals, when competing against males.”

 THE POWER IMBALANCE AND THE RISK OF INJURY